 "Do... do you have a crush on him or something?"At that moment, she wished Howard would go back to dying on the floor.
 "It's not a crush," she protested, pretending to rub her cheeks, even though she was trying to cool her blush, "I just appreciate him for saving me."After all, what does appreciation even lead to?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TruRebellionWrite a Review